Aquas: Enhancing Domain Specialization through Holistic Hardware-Software Co-Optimization based on MLIR: Introduction

 \section{Introduction}

-Edge computing is increasingly driving the need for Application-Specific Instruction-Set Processors (ASIPs), which accelerate applications through hardware specialization while maintaining programmability and generality with instruction set architecture extensions (ISAXs).
-RISC-V~\cite{waterman_risc-v_2014}-based ASIPs have been widely adopted in domains across signal processing~\cite{scheffler_saris_2024}, machine learning inference~\cite{armeniakos_mixed-precision_2025, yang_flexacc_2021}, cryptography~\cite{pan_finesse_2025, li_scalable_2022, cheng_risc-v_2024}, and computer graphics~\cite{tine_skybox_2023, tine_vortex_2021}.
-The design of high-performance ASIPs presents a significant hardware-software co-design challenge, demanding a framework that can both generate specialized hardware and adapt software to leverage it effectively.
+Edge computing is increasingly driving the need for Application-Specific Instruction-Set Processors (ASIPs), which accelerate applications through hardware specialization using instruction set architecture extensions (ISAXs), while maintaining general software programmability.
+RISC-V~\cite{waterman_risc-v_2014}-based ASIPs have been widely adopted in signal processing~\cite{scheffler_saris_2024, gautschi_near-threshold_2017}, machine learning inference~\cite{armeniakos_mixed-precision_2025, yang_flexacc_2021, gerogiannis_deca_2025}, cryptography~\cite{pan_finesse_2025, li_scalable_2022, cheng_risc-v_2024}, and computer graphics~\cite{tine_skybox_2023, tine_vortex_2021}.
+Designing high-performance ASIPs presents a significant hardware-software co-design challenge, demanding a framework that can both generate specialized hardware and adapt software to leverage it effectively.

-Despite recent advances~\cite{oppermann_longnail_2024,xiao_aps_2025}, creating a truly holistic ASIP design framework requires overcoming three fundamental challenges.
-First, a powerful and agile synthesis framework is needed to generate efficient hardware for diverse workloads.
-Commercial tools like Synopsys ASIP Designer~\cite{synopsys_inc_asip_2025} offer fine-grained control but rely on low-level languages such as nML~\cite{van_praet_chapter_2008}, requiring significant expertise and manual effort that hinders agility.
-Research frameworks have their own limitations, too.
-Longnail~\cite{oppermann_longnail_2024} provides a high-level synthesis (HLS) based hardware synthesis flow but lacks expressiveness for complex control patterns or custom memories, confining it to simple ISAXs.
-APS~\cite{xiao_aps_2025} exhibits performance constraints due to microarchitectural limits, such as memory bandwidth, and a lack of crucial synthesis optimizations—such as array partitioning and loop transforms common in HLS frameworks~\cite{amd_amd_2025, josipovic_dynamatic_2025, xu_hector_2022, ye_scalehls_2022}—to generate highly parallel designs.

-Second, a robustly retargetable compiler is essential to automatically leverage these complex ISAXs.
-The RISC-V ecosystem exhibits tremendous diversity in instruction backends, with countless instruction extensions featuring varying semantics and computational patterns.
-However, current compiler technologies remain primitive and lack true retargetability—unable to systematically adapt to this wide variety of custom backends.
-Longnail~\cite{oppermann_longnail_2024} offers no compiler support, and APS~\cite{xiao_aps_2025} provides only basic pattern matching, lacking the sophisticated program transformation capabilities required.
-Even commercial tools~\cite{synopsys_inc_asip_2025} require users to write C-code in the exact way that exposes the ISAX pattern, or use intrinsic explicitly.
-The fused semantics of modern ISAXs, which often contain internal loops and complex memory access patterns, render trivial pattern-matching techniques insufficient.
-Furthermore, application code must be structurally transformed to align with the ISAX, yet existing frameworks fall short.

-Third, the hardware and software design flows should be integrated within a unified, holistic infrastructure.
-Separate toolchains prevent iterative co-design and optimization.
-While Longnail and HLS tools like HECTOR~\cite{xu_hector_2022} and Dynamatic~\cite{josipovic_dynamatic_2025} use the MLIR~\cite{lattner_mlir_2021} infrastructure, they do not integrate a complete compiler retargeting flow, thereby missing the opportunity to leverage a unified infrastructure for comprehensive co-optimization.